LSENS-BMI-EPFL/Bech_Dard_2025/README.md

 ├── codes/                ← source code (cloned / downloaded from this repo) │   ├── figure_files/
 │   └── utils/
-├── data/                 ← downloaded from Zenodo / generated using Bech_Dard_process_NWB (must be named exactly 'data') │   ├── figure1/
+├── data/                 ← downloaded from Zenodo / generated using Bech_Dard_process_NWB (in that case rename 'published_data' in 'data')
+│   ├── figure1/
 │   ├── figure1_supp/
 │   ├── figure2/